pwillard/CBASIC/manual.md

 === I/O Structure Changes

 {cb} extensivly changes the I/O structure of the CoCo-3 to add support for the RS-232 port and to improve interrupt handling in 64K modes of operation.
 Because of these changes, a compiled porgram automatically re-vectors several {ecb} hooks.
 The program automatically inserts its own vectors in these locations and preserves the old vector information.
 The program will automatically restore these vectors when the compiled porgram is exited via an `END`, `STOP` or `CHAIN` command.
-This is important to remember when using more than one compiled program in memory at the same time or using the `LOAD`M & `EXEC` commands to execute another {cb} program, since the second or third program will also re-vector these hooks.
+This is important to remember when using more than one compiled program in memory at the same time or using the `LOADM` & `EXEC` commands to execute another {cb} program, since the second or third program will also re-vector these hooks.

 If the current program was not un-linked before exiting, un-predictable results will occur.
 The same problem will exist if you try to exit a compiled program into another machine language program or into basic using a `CALL` or `EXEC` statement.
-We have Lherefore provided two additional commands to allow you to manually Link or `Unlink` the {cb} program.
+We have Therefore provided two additional commands to allow you to manually `LINK` or `UNLINK` the {cb} program.

 ==== UNLINK